 Everyone needs blankets

 Of course, not all blanket patterns are created equal.
 Indeed, some are so much more than others.
-Therefore, to get you started, here are some wonderful, fun patterns that will get you rolloing.
-However, we also thought that a central theme is in order, so today’s focus is on mosaic blanket ideas.
-To summarize, like their namesakes, they take small geometric components and work them into a larger pattern.
-Consequently, there are multiple visual and sometimes textural levels to each one of these.
-Thus you can explore them with sight and touch for days at a time.
+To get you started, here are some wonderful, fun patterns that will get you rolling.
+Today’s focus is on mosaic blanket crochet patterns.

 You may also like: